paldhous/ucb/2015/dataviz/md_raw/class3.md

 While the Tableau dashboard size `Range` option gives some basic responsive design, this will not easily allow you to create dashboards that work on every device from a small smartphone to a large desktop computer.

 I would suggest creating three different dashboards, each with a size `Range` appropriate for phones, tablets, and desktops respectively.
-You can then follow the instructions [here](https://public.tableau.com/s/blog/2014/11/making-responsive-tableau-dashboards) to put the embed codes for each of these desktops into a div with a separate class, and then use `@media` CSS rules to ensure that only the div with the correct dashboard displays, depending on the size of the device.
+You can then follow the instructions [here](https://public.tableau.com/s/blog/2014/11/making-responsive-tableau-dashboards) to put the embed codes for each of these dashboards into a div with a separate class, and then use `@media` CSS rules to ensure that only the div with the correct dashboard displays, depending on the size of the device.

 If you need to make a fully responsive Tableau visualization and are struggling with these instructions, contact me for help!